scaleoutsystems/fedn/examples/pytorch-keyworddetection-api/README.rst

 The example is intented as a minimalistic quickstart to learn how to use FEDn.

-   **Note: It is recommended complete the example in https://docs.scaleoutsystems.com/en/stable/quickstart.html before starting this example **
+   **Note: It is recommended to complete the example in https://docs.scaleoutsystems.com/en/stable/quickstart.html before starting this example **

 Prerequisites
 -------------